intersim/run-lines/README.md

 In production, use `npm run build` to transpile front-end code.
 In development, use `npm run build-watch`; Webpack will watch for changes in frontend files and re-transpile accordingly.

 ### Start the App
 In production, use `npm start` to start the server.
-In development, use `npm run start-dev`; `nodemon` will watch for changes in server files and restart the server accordingly.
+In development, use `npm run dev`; `nodemon` will watch for changes in server files and restart the server accordingly.

 ## Support
 Found a bug?
 Please create a github issue.